The Great Alaskan Race: Historical accuracies between the film and actual events

 "Wild Bill" Shannon was the first musher in the first relay to pick up the serum in Nenana, but he did not arrive in Whiskey Creek as the film portrays.
-He did pass off the life-saving serum to Edgar Kallands in Tolovana, after travelling more than 50 miles through a freezing Arctic storm and losing four of his nine sled dogs in the process.
-Kallands drove his team of sled dogs from Tolovana to Manley Hot Springs, where he passed the antitoxin off to the third musher in the relay, Dan Green.
+He passed the life-saving serum to Edgar Kalland in Tolovana after travelling more than 50 miles through a freezing Arctic storm and losing four of his nine sled dogs in the process.
+Edgar Kalland drove his team of sled dogs from Tolovana to Manley Hot Springs, where he passed the antitoxin off to the third musher in the relay, Dan Green.
 Charlie Evans, the twelfth musher in the relay, received the serum in Bishop Mountain from the previous musher George Nollner and carried it thirty miles down to Nulato, losing his two lead dogs in the process to the bitter cold.

-Leonhard Seppala and Gunnar Kasson did not meet the last fifty miles of the journey nor did Seppala pass the serum over to Gunnar.
-After carrying the life-saving serum more than ninety miles from Shaktoolik and crossed the treacherous Norton Sound, Seppala arrived in Ungalik and passed the antitoxin over to Charlie Olsen, who carried it twenty miles from Ungalik to Bluff.
-Charlie then passed the medicine over to Gunnar Kasson, who carried it the last fifty-three miles from Bluff to Nome.
+Leonhard Seppala and Gunnar Kaasen did not meet the last fifty miles of the journey nor did Seppala pass the serum over to Kaasen.
+After carrying the life-saving serum more than ninety miles from Shaktoolik and crossing the treacherous Norton Sound, Seppala arrived in Ungalik and passed the antitoxin over to Charlie Olsen, who carried it twenty miles from Ungalik to Bluff.
+Charlie then passed the medicine over to Gunnar Kaasen, who carried it the last fifty-three miles from Bluff to Nome.

-In the film, Leonhard Seppala's team of dogs consisted of seven dogs and Gunnar Kasson's team numbered eight dogs.
-In reality, Seppala's team numbered twenty Siberian huskies with Togo as lead dog and a second dog, Fritz, as co-leader alongside Togo.
-Gunnar's dog team numbered thirteen huskies from Seppala's kennel and his lead dogs were Balto and a brown-and-gray husky named Fox.
+In the film, Leonhard Seppala's team of dogs consisted of seven dogs and Gunnar Kaasen's team numbered eight dogs.
+In reality, Seppala's team numbered twenty Siberian huskies with Togo as the lead dog and a second dog, Fritz, as co-leader alongside Togo.
+Kaasen's team numbered thirteen huskies from Seppala's kennel and his lead dogs were Balto and a brown-and-gray husky named Fox.

-The film omitted two important events in Gunnar Kasson's and Balto's journey from Bluff to Nome.
-The first event was that during the start of the journey, Gunnar's sled tipped over against the strong Arctic winds and dumped the serum into a deep drift of snow.
-Kasson dug through the snow, retrieved the serum, and reattached it to the sled again before continuing on his way.
-The second event occurred when Gunnar and his dog team arrived in Point Safety, where the serum was supposed to be handed over to the last musher of the relay, Ed Rohn.
-But Ed Rohn, believing that Gunnar was not going to make it through the blizzard, had fallen asleep and left his dogs unharnessed and locked up in the barn.
-Gunnar had no choice but to continue on his journey to Nome, where at 5:30 am on February 1, he and his dogs arrived in Nome with the life-saving serum.
+The film omitted two important events in Kaasen's and Balto's journey from Bluff to Nome.
+At the start of the journey, Kaasen's sled tipped over against the strong Arctic winds and dumped the serum into a deep drift of snow.
+Kaasen dug through the snow, retrieved the serum, and reattached it to the sled again before continuing on his way.

+The second event occurred when Kaasen and his dog team arrived in Point Safety, where the serum was supposed to be handed over to the last musher of the relay, Ed Rohn.
+Ed Rohn, believing that Kaasen and his team had stopped at Solomon to wait out the blizzard, had fallen asleep and left his dogs unharnessed and locked up in the barn.
+Kaasen made the decision to continue on his journey to Nome, possibly aware of the acclaim that would greet the person who completed the final relay.
+At 5:30 am on February 1, he and his dogs arrived in Nome with the life-saving serum.